sammuelyee/docs/cartodb-editor.md

 For each visualization you may edit the name, add a description, source, license, and add tags to keep them organized and discoverable.
 You will find the "Edit metadata" option under the visualization title.

 You may use the description section to clarify the content and purpose of your map.
 Use tags to unite projects or themes.
 Remember to add the data sources.
-Also there is a space to insert the license information in case you needed.
+Also there is a space to insert the license information in case needed.

 ### Add Element